Take an active role in safeguarding the meat you eat. Review the following tips to get your meat safely from the supermarket to the kitchen table.

 - Make sure meat is tightly wrapped and cold to the touch.

-- Pick up the meat last and ask to have it bagged separately from other groceries.
+- Pick your meat up last and ask to have it bagged separately from other groceries.

 - Store meat in the coldest part of the refrigerator or in the refrigerator's meat bin.